Feature #525: handle SQLITE_FULL, SQLITE_IOERR, SQLITE_NOMEM throughout libsqlfs

 This is low priority, because thanks to Hans, we've resolved some of the multithreading issues, but I'm sure this will come back to bite us in the ass again, so I want to record have a record of it.

-#2 Updated by hans about 4 years ago
+#2 Updated by hans over 4 years ago

 - Status changed from New to Resolved